regnull/ubikom/README.md

 ### Step 9: Use your mail client
 Send secure email to other users, addressing it to name@x.
 Heck, send email to me, lgx@x!
 Definitely report bugs.

+## Current status

+* Messages are encrypted and signed, which means only the intented recipient can read messages addressed to them.
+* Sender and recipient names are not encrypted, so theoretically someone may find out that Bob sent message to Alice, but this is about it.
+* Eventually the identity service will be distributed and decentralized, but for now it's just a single machine.
+* All messages are being sent via the big dump service, where they sit just as a bunch of bytes.
+Eventually users will be able to choose different locations for their messages (or send them directly with no intermidiaries).